Posted in:

 Born in 1958: When can I retire in the UK?

-When will the State Pension age rise to 67?
+When will the state pension age rise to 67?

-The State Pension age (SPA) for men and women born on or after 6 April 1960 will increase from 66 to 67 between 2026 and 2028.
-Therefore, if you were born after April 1960, you will be eligible to start receiving your State Pension in April 2027.
-For people born from 1961 onwards, SPA will rise to 67 in 2028
+The SPA for men and women born on or after 6 April 1960 will increase from 66 to 67 between 2026 and 2028.
+Therefore, if you were born after April 1960, you would start receiving your pension in April 2027.
+People born from 1961 will reach the SPA of 67 in 2028.

-When will the State Pension age rise to 68?
+When will the state pension age rise to 68?

 Difference between old and new state pensions?